 The early TT course was 15 miles, starting from St Johns, east to Ballacraine, where the route turned left, heading north on what is now the present TT course as far as Kirk Michael, where the path would then turned left again, back along the coast road to Peel, turning left for the final run back to St John’s.
 In 1920 the route was changed to the present 37-mile course and had altered little in all that time.
 Initially, the course was 37.43 miles, and now the course stands at 37.74 miles.

 When is the Isle of Man TT Held

-The first week is taken up with practice races, which is fun. these are run in the evenings, so I usually get to watch some of these practice sessions after work.
+The first week is taken up with practice races, which is fun.
+These practice seasons run in the evenings, so I usually get to watch some of these after work.
 Race week is the second week, and these races take place during the day.
-If I don’t take the day off, I don’t get to see the races, but quite often I walk around the corner from the office where I can watch the bikes approach May Hill.
+If I don’t take the day off, I don’t get to see the events, but quite often I walk around the corner from the office where I can watch the bikes approach May Hill.